Day 1 Tokyo

 3 breakfasts, 2 dinners Eating is a big part of traveling.
 G Adventures knows that worldwide, local cuisines define the cultures.
 We think sampling regional delicacies are intrinsic to truly experiencing the country.
 We want you to be able to try foods according to your individual tastes, comforts, and budgets.
 Generally meals are not included in the trip price when there is a choice of eating options, to give you the maximum flexibility in deciding where, what and with whom to eat.
 It also gives you more budgeting flexibility.
 At times, meals will be taken together as a group.
 Other times, your CEO will point you in the direction of several delicious options, and you will have free time to pick and choose at will.
 Often in Japan it is fun to get some snacks and beverages with the salarymen in the evenings at small restaurants, and other times it is fun to sit with a few friends at a sushi train.
 Your CEO will always strive to cater for all dietary requirements/preferences, but please keep in mind that Vegetarianism/Veganism is very uncommon in Japan so this may mean a more limited selection for you.
 Please refer to the Meals Included and Budget Information for information regarding included meals on your trip.
 Japan's kitchen is at your fingertips!

-CEO-led city tour of Tokyo.
-Village homestay.
-Orientation tour (Kanazawa).
+CEO-led city tours of Tokyo and Kanazawa.
 Ninja Temple visit.
 Minshuku stay with traditional meals.
 Onsen options.
 Orientation walk of Osaka.
 Instant Ramen Museum visit (Osaka).
 CEO-led city tour of Kyoto, including entrance to Nijo Castle and Kinkakuji Golden Pavillion.
 Transport to/from all included activities and between all destinations.